nwafuluibeyagloria/client-onboarding-automation-zapier/README.md

 # client-onboarding-automation with Zapier
 ---

-An automated client onboarding workflow built with **Zapier** triggers, CRM entry, welcome emails, scheduling & team notifications.
-No-code automation that saves 3–5 hrs per client.
+An automated client onboarding workflow built with **Zapier** and **Google Apps Script** that eliminates manual tasks, reduces onboarding time, and delivers a seamless experience for new clients.

 ## What This Automation Does
 ---